 The output terminals are normally floating from chassis ground.
-No extra steps or connections are required for a floating output.
+No extra steps or connections are required.

 POSITIVE SUPPLY SETUP

 Attach the negative output terminal to the supply chassis.
 The output reference is now chassis ground.
 When the output voltage is set or programmed, the supply will output a positive potential from chassis ground.